Money markets back to pricing two ECB rate hikes by Dec '22

 But U.S. October inflation numbers came in higher than expected on Wednesday, raising questions about how quickly the U.S. Federal Reserve might need to act.

-After pricing in a full ECB hike by September 2022 on Thursday, they moved to price in two by December 2022 on Friday.
+After moving back to price in a full ECB hike by September 2022 on Thursday, they moved to price in two hikes by December 2022 on Friday.
 ECBWATCH

-"This is a cyclical play on inflation playing out here.
-If punters were really afraid, we wouldn't be talking about 20bps ECB/50bps of Fed hikes," analysts at AFS Group said.
+"I've only got one word for that, which is nonsense," said Peter Chatwell, head of multi-asset strategy at Mizuho.

+"But there's a reason the market is able to price in nonsense, because these levels of inflation are not going to turn around until mid Q1 of next year.
+Until then the market has to price a fat tail of potential interest rate outcomes."

 (Reporting by Yoruk Bahceli Editing by Mark Potter)